menu iconknow your dna logosearch icon

 What is NIPT (Non-Invasive Prenatal Testing)?

-Non-Invasive Prenatal Testing (NIPT), also known as cell-free DNA testing, is a blood test done during pregnancy that screens for genetic abnormalities in the fetus.
+Non-Invasive Prenatal Testing (NIPT), also known as cell-free DNA testing, is a blood test performed during pregnancy to screen for genetic abnormalities in the fetus.

-NIPT aims to screen and diagnose any chromosomal disorders before the baby is born in order to give the parents a better idea of what their pregnancy will look like.
-This allows parents to make better-informed decisions about how to proceed and prepare for their baby.
+NIPT aims to screen and diagnose any chromosomal disorders before the baby is born.
+This gives the parents a better idea of what the pregnancy will be like and helps them make informed decisions about how to proceed.

 How Does NIPT Work?